 There are some general routines for inspection and maintenance whenever you visit the automatic weather stations or other installations.
-All information and things carried out must be documented by photos and notes in the log.
-Each station has a log -either a book inside the box or at least in the Excel worksheet where you check the data.
-Remember to write down date and exact time (specify Time Greenlandic summer (UTC-2) or winter (UTC-3)).
+All information and things carried out must be documented by photos and notes in the station log.
+Each station has a log (Excel worksheet: called Station name\Log\Documentation).
+Remember to write down date and exact time (specify Time zone (UTC-2) or (UTC-3).

-Date Time (UTM-2) Information Person Station installed by Christian Juncher Jørgensen.
-Date and 11/08/2015 14:30 Time (GMT-2) C. J. Jørgensen Data offloaded by Jakob Abermann (ASIAQ).
-Restart after 12/08/2016 10:30 deleting all data (GMT-3) J. Abermann Charlotte offloads data.
-The raincollector cable are 10/06/2017 13:30 chewed and broken C. Sigsgaard
+Date Time Information Field staff 11-08-2015 14:30 Station installed by Christian Juncher Jørgensen.
+Date and Time (GMT-2) C. J. Jørgensen 12-08-2016 10:30 Data offloaded by Jakob Abermann (ASIAQ).
+Restart after deleting all data (GMT-3) J. Abermann 10-06-2017 13:30 Charlotte offloads data and see that the raincollector cable are chewed and broken.
+C. Sigsgaard

 - Silica bags

 - Tissue

 - Tommestok, folding rule

 - Tape + strips

-- Bubble level/vatterpas
+- Bubble level/vaterpas

-- Soft clean clothing
+- Soft, clean clothing

-- Volt meter
+- Voltmeter/Multimeter

 - Manuals for different sensors

-• Maintenance sheet (GeoBasis/AWSXX/Maintenance)
+- Maintenance sheet (GeoBasis/AWSXX/Maintenance)